Pranab1991/Tree-Based-DataStrutures/README.md

 			4. Every path from a node (including root) to any of its descendants NULL nodes has the same number of black nodes.</pre>

+<pre> - <b>AVL Tree</b> : AVL tree is a self-balancing Binary Search Tree (BST) where the difference between heights of left and right subtrees cannot be more than one for all nodes. </pre>
 <br>

 ###### Design :